 The Freedom of Information Act (FOIA) (5 U.S.C. § 552) requires OFCCP to post the CSAL in an accessible electronic format.
 It requires federal agencies to "make available for public inspection in an electronic format" records "that have been requested 3 or more times" and are "likely to become the subject of subsequent requests."
 The CSAL is a frequently requested federal record and is not covered by any FOIA exemptions or exclusions.

 OFCCP collects contract data from the Federal Procurement Data System-New Generation and establishment-level data from the Employer Information Report (EEO-1) filings.
 Sometimes, this information is old and needs to be updated.
 If your establishment address is incorrect or you have a different mailing address, you can send address corrections to the Scheduling Mailbox at OFCCP-DPO-Scheduling@DOL.gov.
-If the facility is closed or has a different parent company due to acquisition or merger, you can send this correction as well to the same mailbox with a copy of the most recent EEO-1 report.

 Will HIRE Vets Medallion Winners receive an exemption from the FY 2019 VEVRAA Focused Reviews Scheduling List?